samuelgozlan/amplitude-dev-center/docs/data/destinations/snowflake.md

 1. In Amplitude Data, click **Catalog** and select the **Destinations** tab.
 2. In the Warehouse Destinations section, click **Snowflake**.
 3. Under *Export Data to Snowflake*, choose which data you'd like to include in this export: *Export events ingested today and moving forward*, *Export all merged Amplitude IDs*, or export both.
-Also, you can specify event filtering.
+For events, you can also specify filtering conditions to only export events that meet certain criteria.
 4. Review the Event table and Merge IDs table schemas and click **Next**.
 5. In the *Snowflake Credentials For Amplitude* section, enter the following information: